-It was northern impunity and sheer political arrogance that ensured the annulment of the only free and fair election which this country has ever had towards progressive reformation.
-That action brought into government a stark illiterate product of the northern army in the person of Abacha, a general who could not even write a simple condolence message in coherent English, as officer and head of Nigeria’s army 1987 at the time of Obafemi Awolowo’s death.
+It was northern military impunity and sheer political arrogance that ensured the annulment of the only free and fair election which this country has ever had towards progressive reformation.
+That action brought into government a stark-illiterate product of the northern army in the person of Abacha, a ‘general’, who could not write a simple condolence message in coherent English, as officer and head of Nigeria’s army 1987 at the time of Obafemi Awolowo’s death.

-Horrendous ethnic cleansing and elevation of northern mediocrity to top echelons began as soon as these entities climbed to power.
-It was their serial failures, given their further polarising of the country along the ethnic chauvinist fascism, that saw the rise in the agitation for self determination by restive youths of the Niger delta.
+Horrendous ethnic cleansing and elevation of northern mediocrity to top echelons began as soon as these entities of darkness climbed to power.
+It was their serial failures, given their further polarising of the country along ethnic fascism, that saw the rise in the agitation for self determination by restive youths of the Niger delta.

-The youths had reasoned, rightly or wrongly, that the degradation of their lands and annihilation of the future of unborn generations was clearly fait accompli with draconian reptilians heading the ship of state.
+The youths had reasoned, rightly or wrongly, that the degradation of their lands and annihilation of future generations was clearly fait accompli with draconian reptilians heading the ship of state.

 Even as democratic president in 2017, it is predictable that Buhari’s failure to govern Nigeria fairly and justly, rather preferring the pull of nepotism and authoritarian politics, is further worsening the heated polity.

-Playing the ostrich game with restructuring of the federation, it was Buhari and his paranoid breed of northern irredentists at DSS that created a hero out of a hitherto unemployed youth from Abia state who, with the help of junk media, effectively challenged the festering decay with an even sicker brand of posturing and bigotry.
+Playing the ostrich game with restructuring of the federation, it was Buhari and his paranoid breed of northern irredentists at DSS (Department of State Security) that created heroes out of hitherto unemployed youths from Imo and Abia states who, with the help of junk media, effectively challenged the festering decay with an even sicker brand of posturing and bigotry.

-The promise of anarchy, resultant with the neurosis that convulsed the hearts and minds of millions of youths at Massob and IPOB, is the direct creation of the fascism of the Nigerian state.
-Here, among the Uwazurike-Kanu of Massob-IPOB, include their second cousins in a Rochas of Imo, an El Rufai of Kaduna, and a lying minister called Lai Mohammed.
-Their revolting antecedents confirm fears that such dregs of fascism can never provide any intelligent, alternative good from their various caves of operation.
+The promise of anarchy, resultant with the neurosis that convulsed the hearts and minds of millions of youths at MASSOB and IPOB, is the direct creation of Nigerian state fascism.
+Here, among the Uwazurike-Kanu of Massob-IPOB, we must not forget to include their second cousins in a Rochas of Imo, an El-Rufai of Kaduna, and a lying minister called Lai-Mohammed.
+Their revolting historical antecedents confirm that such dregs of fascism can never provide any intelligent, alternative good from their various caves of operation.

 Adding the hosts of Nigerian senators and assemblymen, ministers and heads of administration, Nigerians seem doomed to walk the common plank they share in their lack of purpose and direction both as Africans and as humans.

-Every Nigerian leadership product is still cut from the same unitarianism that ensured the inured dreams of promising generations who could have so reshaped the fortunes of this country as to evolve a nation every citizen would be proud to play a useful part.
+Every Nigerian leadership product is still cut from the same unitarianism that ensured the inured dreams of promising generations who could have so reshaped the fortunes of this country as to evolve a nation every citizen would be proud to play a useful part by libertarian principles.